Honors & Awards

 Davis saw action for a 13-1 state championship Blue Springs team as a sophomore in 2012, making four solo tackles for the Wildcats.

 Davis ran an impressive 4.63 40-yard dash and had a 33-inch vertical jump at the U.S. Army National Combine.
 He chose Nebraska over Missouri and had numerous other offers, including TCU, Oregon, Arkansas and Kansas State to name a few.

 Davis was ranked as the No. 3 player in Missouri by Rivals.com, while 247Sports ranked him as the No. 6 prospect in the state.
 Davis was listed among the nation's top 25 defensive tackles by both Rivals and 247Sports.

 Also a track and field star, Davis helped lead Blue Springs to a 2015 Class 5 Missouri State Championship title.
 He garnered second-place finishes in shot put and discus at the state championship finals, losing only to his brother.

 Khalil Davis is the son of Carl and Tracy Davis.
 He was born on Aug.
 22, 1996, and is the younger of the Davis twins by five minutes.
 He is majoring in child, youth and family studies.
-Khalil has earned spots on the Brook Berringer Citizenship and the Tom Osborne Citizenship Teams in both 2016 and 2017.
+Khalil has earned spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2016, 2017 and 2018.
 He has volunteered his time with the FCA, Uplifting Athletes, Souper Bowl of Caring and school and hospital outreach visits.